MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-text-recognition.md

 This prebuilt processes images and document files to extract lines of printed or handwritten text.

+## Use in PowerApps

+If you want to use this prebuilt model in PowerApps using the Text recognizer component.
+You can find more information in [Text recognizer component in PowerApps](prebuilt-text-recognizer-component-in-powerapps.md).

 ## Use in Microsoft Flow